Fixing a Leaking Refrigerator

 A major leak of water inside your refrigerator is certainly dramatic-looking and possibly even scary (as in, “I’m afraid for the wellbeing of my wallet if I have to shell out big bucks for a repair”).
 On the other hand, this type of leak does not tend to have a noticeable effect on the functioning of your fridge or freezer – besides making refrigerated food soggy -- so you may be tempted to hide your head in the sand and ignore the problem.
 Not such a good idea, as the leak will not go away by itself.
 However, it is actually quite an easy DIY fix.
 I’ve done this particular fridge repair myself, and lived to tell the tale.

 Dampness to Full-Fledged Leaking Refrigerator

 My refrigerator is a fairly new frost-free, freezer-on-top model.
 I’d been noticing dampness on the bottom shelf for a few weeks, but didn’t take action until it had turned into a full-fledged leak.
 This happened to coincide with a particularly busy season for the repair service covered by my warranty.
 When I phoned them, they said it would be over a week before a serviceperson could come and repair my fridge leak.
 So I took a look at everyone’s favorite DIY fix-it manual – the Internet – to see whether I could clear up the leak all by myself.

 Problem: Blockage of Defrost Drain

 My research was reassuring.
 Apparently leaking inside the fridge is usually less serious than deposits of water onto the kitchen floor.
 It seemed that the cause was the defrost drain.
 In freezer-on-top refrigerators, blockage of this drain due to ice or food debris is a simple and fairly common problem.
-Water that cannot escape through the defrost drain as it normally would ends up spilling out – hence the leak.
+Water that cannot escape through the defrost drain as it normally would ends up spilling out instead – hence the leak.